-- 1. Insert budget amounts for each applicable line item, including total amount, amount for which CDBG funds are sought and amount to be funded with other funds. - 2.
-For each line item, fill in the source of the leveraged funds if applicable.
+- 1. Insert budget amounts for each applicable line item, including total amount, amount for which ESG funds are sought and amount to be funded with other funds. - 2.
+The City of Utica ESG Program requires a 100% match for leveraging (1:1).
+For each line item of requested ESG funding, fill in the source title of the leveraged funds as well as the dollar amount leveraged from each source (if more lines are needed, you may attach a separate sheet).
 Each line item allows for up to three (3) different sources of leveraged funds.
 For each source of leveraged funds, the applicant must indicate the status of these funds, selecting from the following possible choices: Anticipated, Committed, In-Hand, Donated or Requested.
 For the purposes of the application, Anticipated shall mean that the applicant agency has some reasonable assurance that the funding will be received shortly; Committed shall mean that the applicant agency has received a firm commitment from the source of said funds for the utilization of those funds for the intended purpose; In-Hand shall mean that applicant agency has actually received said funds and has ready access to those funds at time of submission of the application; Donated shall mean that the applicant agency will be utilizing donated materials, services, time or labor; Requested shall mean that the applicant agency has submitted a request (i.e., grant application) for said funding, but has not received any indication of the likelihood of receiving said funds.